trigger-segfault/QuickWaveBank/Readme.md

 * Create Wave Banks from wave files for use in games like Terraria.
 * Load and save wave file lists for later use.
 * Extract Wave Banks to facilitate modification.
-* No hastle.
+* No hassle.
 Visual Studio not required.